Naoshima vs Teshima: Which Seto Inland Sea Art Island to Choose (and Can You Do Both in One Day?)

 If you want to buy the right Kamakura souvenir without wasting sightseeing time, start with two classics: Hato Sabure for an easy food gift and Kamakura-bori for a lasting keepsake.
 Most visitors do their souvenir shopping around Komachi-dori, Wakamiya-oji, and Kamakura Station, so it is possible to shop efficiently even on a short Kamakura day … Read more

 Planning a Kamakura kimono rental?
-For most first-time visitors, the best choice is a shop near Kamakura Station with clear pricing, an all-inclusive package, and easy access to Kamakura’s main sightseeing areas.
-If you book a morning slot, allow time for dressing and hair styling, and return the kimono on time, it is one of … Read more
+For most first-time visitors, the best choice is a shop near Kamakura Station with clear pricing, an all-inclusive package, and easy access to Komachi Street and Tsurugaoka Hachimangu Shrine.
+If you book a morning slot, allow 45 to 70 minutes for dressing and hair styling, and return the kimono on … Read more

-Kamakura Free Pass: Is It Worth It?
-Price, JR Pass Coverage & Best Ticket Options
+Kamakura Free Pass 2026: Which Ticket Is Best?
+Price, JR Pass & Comparison

-If you are searching for a Kamakura Free Pass, the main choices are usually the Odakyu Enoshima-Kamakura Freepass, the Enoden “Noriorikun” 1-day pass, or a JR Pass + local Enoden ticket combination.
-The best option depends on where you start, whether you already have a JR Pass, and whether you plan to visit only Kamakura … Read more
+If you are searching for a Kamakura Free Pass, you are likely comparing the Odakyu Enoshima-Kamakura Freepass, the Enoden “Noriorikun” 1-day pass, or wondering whether your JR Pass already covers the trip.
+The best choice depends on three things: where you start, whether you already have a JR Pass, and whether you plan to visit … Read more